Last Updated: February 22, 2025

 As I mentioned, this doesn’t always work and can only bypass basic restrictions.

-Some websites can block a group of IP addresses that may appear suspicious.
-If your IP address falls into one of these groups, you will not be able to access certain sites or pages.
+Some websites block groups of IP addresses that appear suspicious.
+If your IP address falls within one of these groups, you may be unable to access certain sites or pages.

 Most ISPs use dynamic IP addresses, meaning your IP address changes each time you connect to the Internet.
-Restarting your router may fix an accessibility issue in such cases.
+Restarting your router may provide a new IP address and restore access to blocked sites.

-Many operating systems come with a firewall built in.
-For example, Microsoft’s Defender Firewall exists to protect your device from malicious content and potential hackers, so it could accidentally block websites that you want to access.
+Many operating systems include a built-in firewall.
+For example, Microsoft’s Defender Firewall protects your device from malicious content and potential hackers, but it may sometimes block websites you want to access.

-To unblock websites being blocked by your firewall, you can simply disable the firewall.
+To unblock websites restricted by your firewall, you can temporarily disable it.
 To disable Microsoft’s Defender Firewall, search for Firewall & network protection in your system’s settings.
 Then, select your profile and turn off the Defender Firewall.

-On a Mac, you can search your System Preferences for Security & Privacy, where you’ll find the firewall settings.
+On a Mac, open System Preferences, go to Security & Privacy, and navigate to the firewall settings.

-Keep in mind that sites blocked by your firewall are restricted to protect your device from potential threats, so you’ll want to be wary of suspicious links and files while your firewall is off.
-I recommend disabling your firewall only temporarily to see whether that fixes your issue.
-If the blocked site becomes accessible, I recommend doing what you need to do and then turning your firewall back on.
+Keep in mind that sites blocked by your firewall are restricted to protect your device from potential threats, so you should be wary of suspicious links and files while your firewall is off.
+I recommend temporarily disabling your firewall to see whether that fixes your issue.
+If the blocked site becomes accessible, do what you need to do and then turn your firewall back on.

-It’s possible that some websites are blocked because they’re on your browser’s restricted websites list.
+Some websites may be blocked because they’re on your browser’s restricted websites list.

 Let’s use Google Chrome as an example.
-If a site is restricted by Chrome, you can adjust these settings by going to Chrome’s Settings > Privacy and Security > Security.
-Here, you’ll be able to change settings that could make certain blocked websites available to you.
+If Chrome restricts a site, you can adjust these settings by going to Chrome’s Settings > Privacy and Security > Security.
+Here, you can modify security settings that may be blocking certain websites.

 Under the Safe Browsing panel, you can select between Enhanced protection, Standard protection, and No protection.

-HTTP and HTTPS are the two most common internet protocols available today.
-The latter is simply an extension of HTTP and adds a layer of encryption to keep your data secure.
+HTTP and HTTPS are the two most common internet protocols.
+HTTPS is an extension of HTTP and adds a layer of encryption to keep your data secure.
 Switching from HTTPS to HTTP can help you access a site otherwise blocked.
-Remember that it’s a less secure protocol, so it’s best to exercise caution.
+However, remember that it’s a less secure protocol, so it’s best to exercise caution.

-I recommend you avoid entering sensitive data or downloading files that could prove harmful when accessing a site via HTTP.
-That means I wouldn’t enter any passwords, banking information, or other personal data.
+When accessing a site via HTTP, I recommend avoiding entering sensitive data or downloading files that could be harmful.
+That means I wouldn’t enter passwords, banking information, or other personal data.

 Using a URL shortener is not a surefire way of bypassing restrictions and is simply a workaround that works in select cases.
 Some organizations, like schools or libraries, have systems in place to block particular URLs.
-Using a URL shortener, like TinyURL or Bitly, to get a shortened URL may help bypass these systems since the new URL no longer matches the one on the block list.
+By using a URL shortener, like TinyURL or Bitly, you may be able to access a blocked site since the shortened URL no longer matches the one on the block list.

-A cache is a copy of data from commonly visited sites that browsers store to make those sites load faster when you revisit them.
-In some cases, you can access the cached version of a blocked website.
+A cache is a copy of data from commonly visited sites that browsers store to make them load faster when revisiting them.
+Sometimes, you can access the cached version of a blocked website.

-The site will likely lack several elements, as shown in the image above, and will contain only a basic outline of what the actual, unrestricted site looks like.
-It’s also worth noting that you will have a tough time navigating through certain sites since not all parts of them will be cached.
+As shown in the image above, the site will likely appear incomplete, displaying only a basic outline of the unrestricted version.
+You will also have difficulty navigating certain sites since not all parts of them will be cached.

 Changing your DNS server tricks a website into thinking you’re in a different location, allowing you to access geo-restricted content.
-You can easily do this on most major operating systems, including Windows, Mac, iOS, and Android.
+This method is supported on most major operating systems, including Windows, Mac, iOS, and Android.

-If you use a proxy DNS, your IP address is still visible to third parties, unlike with a VPN.
+However, if you use a proxy DNS, your IP address remains visible to third parties, unlike with a VPN.
 In that sense, changing your DNS to unblock sites isn’t the most secure way and will not always work.

-Using Google Translate seems like an unusual solution, but it can work if you’re only restricted by a basic block.
+Using Google Translate seems like an unusual solution, but it can effectively bypass basic website restrictions.

 Go to the Google Translate website.
 Choose a random language in the “From” section and English or your preferred language in the “To” section.
 Enter the URL for your desired website in the text box, and when it’s translated, click on the link.

-There will be some changes in the website’s layout and functionality, but you should still be able to use and access most functions of the site.
-Similar to previous methods, make sure you don’t share personal information or download questionable files when using this method.
+There will be some changes in the website’s layout and functionality, but you should still be able to use and access most of its functions.
+Similar to previous methods, ensure you don’t share personal information or download questionable files when using this method.

 This final method can be used as a last resort to access a blocked website.
-When you use an HTML to PDF converter, you can download the contents of the link you enter into the converter as a PDF document.
-Effectively, you get a PDF version of all the text and images on the site.
+An HTML to PDF converter allows you to download the contents of a webpage as a PDF document, preserving all text and images on the site.

-You can’t engage with the site when you view its PDF version, so this method doesn’t make sense unless you’re intending to consume static media.
+You can’t engage with the site when you view its PDF version, so this method doesn’t make sense unless you intend to consume static media.

-The above methods should help you bypass most, if not all, restrictions on a website.
-However, I understand that many internet users are trying to access a handful of sites from regions or institutions that may be blocked.
-So, I’ve done the research and found the best methods to access each of the popular sites below.
+The methods above should help you bypass most, if not all, restrictions on a website.
+However, I understand that many internet users are trying to access a handful of blocked sites due to regional or institutional restrictions.
+So, I’ve researched and compiled the best methods to access some of the most popular sites below.

 Streaming platforms are blocked for two reasons: your school or work’s network administrator has blocked them to increase productivity, or the copyrighted content is licensed to be shown only in certain countries.